 Effective December 1, 2011, all provincial nominees must submit their permanent residence applications to CIC's Centralized Intake Office (CIO) in Sydney, Nova Scotia.

 To allow for a transition period, CIC will continue to accept applications at visa offices until March 31, 2012.
 After March 31, 2012 Ontario nominees must submit their permanent residence applications to CIO in Sydney, Nova Scotia.

-Opportunities Ontario has updated the approval package we send to provincial nominees, as of December 1st, to reflect the changes to CIC's processes.
+Ontario Immigrant Nominee Program has updated the approval package we send to provincial nominees, as of December 1st, to reflect the changes to CIC's processes.